Photo: Michael Porter

 For the best viewing experience be sure that you:

 Our licensing agreements with the various vendors determine the number of simultaneous users that are allowed with each e-book.
-For example, our Safari Tech Book collection has a limit of 5 simultaneous database users.
 Most of our individual e-book titles have limits of either 1 or 3 simultaneous users.
 Printing restrictions also will vary from vendor to vendor and in some cases even from e-book to e-book depending on our licensing agreements.
 Most of the e-books will have a restriction on how many pages you can print or email.
 The page limit will most likely be posted on the screen.

 Although you can't download the e-books that are available from Columbia, many of the eBooks offered on eBook Websites such as Project Gutenberg are downloadable.
 After you download an eBook to your computer, you can transfer the eBook to an eReader device such as a Kindle, Nook or Sony eReader.